-- Each LEA that receives funds under the ESEA must comply with request by a military recruiter or an institution of higher education for secondary students' names, addresses, and telephone numbers, unless a parent has "opted out" of providing such information. - If a parent opts out of providing directory information to third parties, the opt-out relating to name, address, or telephone number applies to requests from military recruiters as well.
+- The Elementary and Secondary Education Act of 1965 (ESEA) and the Every Student Succeeds Act (ESSA) of 2015 gives military recruiters the same access to secondary school students as they provide to post-secondary institutions or to prospective employers. - ESSA and ESEA also requires LEAs that receive funds under the ESEA to provide military recruiters the same access to secondary school students as they generally provide to post-secondary institutions or prospective employers. - Each LEA that receives funds under the ESEA must comply with request by a military recruiter or an institution of higher education for secondary students' names, addresses, and telephone numbers, unless a parent has "opted out" of providing such information. - If a parent opts out of providing directory information to third parties, the opt-out relating to name, address, or telephone number applies to requests from military recruiters as well.